 - Using a hand mixer on high speed, beat the heavy whipping cream with sugar until you get stiff peaks.
 Wrap with plastic wrap and place in the refrigerator.

-- Bake in a preheated 425 degree F oven for about 10 to 12 minutes or until golden brown.
+- Bake in a preheated 425 degree F oven for 12-15 minutes or until golden brown.

 - Split shortcakes with a knife and place in shallow bowls.
-Fill with strawberries and whipped cream.
+Top with strawberries and whipped cream.

 Nutrition